EGI-Federation/documentation/content/en/users/communities/dmcc/_index.md

   How to to use the EGI infrastructure for Disaster Mitigation and Agriculture community
 ---

-This is the documentation to suppor the Disaster Mitigation and Agriculture community.
+This is the documentation to support the Disaster Mitigation and Agriculture community.

 ## Researchers